EXCLUSIVE-New Saudi mega-city will be listed publicly, crown prince says

 He said PIF would generate higher returns than other big investment funds.

-Prince Mohammed also said Saudi Arabia’s dispute with neighbouring Qatar had not affected investment.
+Prince Mohammed said Saudi Arabia’s dispute with neighbouring Qatar had not affected investment.

 “Qatar is a very, very, very small issue,” he said.

-Prince Mohammed said the kingdom’s war in Yemen would continue in order to prevent the armed Houthi movement from turning into another “Hezbollah” on Saudi Arabia’s southern border.
+Prince Mohammed said the kingdom’s war in Yemen would continue in order to prevent the Houthi armed movement from turning into another “Hezbollah” on Saudi’s southern border.

 “We’re pursuing until we can be sure that nothing will happen there like Hezbollah again, because Yemen is more dangerous than Lebanon,” he said.

 Hezbollah, armed and backed by Iran, has become a formidable force in Lebanon and Syria.
-The Houthis also reportedly receive arms and training from Iran, Riyadh’s arch-rival.
+The Houthis also reportedly receive arms and training from Iran, Saudi Arabia’s arch-rival.

 “This is the crisis.”
-(Additional reporting by Rania El Gamal; editing by William Maclean/Mark Heinrich)
+(Additional reporting by Rania El Gamal; editing by Andrew Roche)